Product Designer Resume Examples

 - •Reverse Chronological Order: List your most recent job first and work backwards.

-- •Consistent Format: Include job title, company name, location, and dates of employment.
+- •Consistent Format: Include job title, company name plus location (and dates of employment).

 - •Focus on Relevance: Highlight experiences that relate directly to product design roles.